Kazooki123/starlopost/README.md

 # StarloPost

+A Thread like website/app to make you feel like home!

 ## What is it?

-Kind of like Facebook Threads but with more features!
+Kind of like Facebook Threads but with stylings!

+## What Updates to add?

+A lot!
+Like:

+* Media posting
+* Shorts
+* Reporting system
+* Group chats
+* Video Calling
+* Video-only section page
+* Livestreaming
+* Support Page

-**Thanks for JavaScript Mastery for the source codes!**
+**Thanks to JavaScript Mastery for the source codes!**